PT-GD/alpha-external-issuer/README.md

 # Wait for cert-manager to start...

-# Build and install sample-external-issuer and run the E2E tests.
+# Build and install alpha-external-issuer and run the E2E tests.
 # This step can be run iteratively when ever you make changes to the code or to the installation manifests.
 make docker-build kind-load deploy e2e
 ```